react-alpha-beta/alphabeta/README.md

 ### So How Do I Set Up My AlphaBeta Endpoint?

-You can connect AlphaBeta to a datastore you're already using in three steps.
+You can connect AlphaBeta to a datastore you're already using in two steps.

 #### Step 1: